paolinodavide/direct-inversion/README.md

 ## 📝 Notes
 - Do **not** place configuration folders inside subdirectories — they must be located directly in the project root.
 - The `gen_pos.py` script is now deprecated and no longer required.
-- the `format_data.py` script now also converts the files from `.dat` to `.npy`.
+- The `format_data.py` script now also converts files from `.dat` to `.npy`.
 - The `Results/` folder will be created automatically if it doesn't exist.
-- Target RDFs and waiting time list should be saved in `project-root` directory.
+- Target RDFs and waiting time lists should be saved in the `project-root` directory.
+- Cache is stored to improve performance; however, outdated caches might lead to ineffective runs.
+To address this, `grinter_parallel` includes a routine to reset the `forceIBI/__pycache__` directory at each run, clearing the cache.
+However, this may not always suffice.
+An additional run should resolve the issue in such cases.